 However, maybe you’ve already done that.
 Maybe your grapefruit craft beer is the talk of the town, and you’re ready to move even further out.

 In that case, I would turn your attention towards pushing your beer on Instagram.
 Go all-in on creating a very serious, passionate craft beer profile on Instagram, it is an image centric platform, so attractive food shots go a long way.
 But to get people seeing your stuff on Instagram, you need followers.
 And the best way to get followers is actually to use another platform: Facebook.
 After setting a Facebook page for your micro brewery, you can create advertisements that are targeted to specific people.
 Let’s say, for example, wheat beer enthusiasts.
 Drive Facebook users who like wheat beer to your Instagram using Facebook ads.
 And there are many different kinds of Facebook ads.
-Here is a great place to get started in understanding them, and here are my five starter tips for Facebook.
+Here is a great place to get started in understanding them.

 After the social aspect is figured out, try and get two or three states to carry your beer, then build very strong relationships with the sales team of that small distributor.
 As a small microbrew, you’re probably going to be working with a small distributor; you don’t want to get lost in a big one right off the bat.
 The people that represent Miller and Sam Adams have enormous stock from those big guys.
 Your much smaller stock of beer could easily get lost in the back of the warehouse.
 Go somewhere small to start.